afroisalreadyinu/practical-ansible-intro/readme.md

 possible to pass them with another switch.
 But as mentioned, we are interested in more complicated stuff and not a shitty replacement for `ssh -c`, so read on for plays, roles, and more.

+## Plays, Modules, etc

+There are only four fundamental concepts necessary for grokking Ansible; if you understand these, you're halfway there.
+To make it as simple as possible, here is a plaing fucking list:

+* **Modules** are units of action.
+For pretty much everything you would do on a server, there is a module.
+They can be built-in or add-ons.
+Examples are ping, copy/modify/delete file, install packages, start/stop/restart a service etc.

+* **Inventory** is the specification of a set of servers.
+Ansible provides very convenient ways to specify sets of servers, and aliases for these.

+* **Roles** are collections of actions that serve a purpose, like installing, configuring and then starting a database server, or retrieving code, building it, moving it to servers and runing it.

+* **Playbooks** are collections of actions to run on a cluster of servers.
+Plays also contain data to make sure that the pieces fit together.

+So in effect, roles are collections of modules, and playbooks are specifications of which roles should be matched to which inventory.